willnorris/wordpress-opengraph/readme.txt

 Project maintined on github at [willnorris/wordpress-opengraph](https://github.com/willnorris/wordpress-opengraph).

+= version 1.5.1 (Nov 13, 2012) =
+ - fix duplicate opengraph markup when used with jetpack plugin (for real)

 = version 1.5 (Nov 13, 2012) =
  - include descriptions on tag and category pages